Individual involvement in the Chernobyl disaster: Anatoly Stepanovich Dyatlov

 The power was stabilized at 200 MW at around 1:00 a.m., and the turbine rundown test was begun.
 A little under a minute after the beginning of the test, Dyatlov reports that Toptunov pressed the AZ-5 (scram) button to shut down the reactor upon completion of the test, and in accordance with maintenance which had already been scheduled for the weekend of April 26–27.
 Approximately three seconds after the initiation of the scram, the reactor underwent a power excursion, rising to 520 MW (thermal).
 As the control rods dropped into the core, the graphite displacers that made up the last few meters of the rods introduced additional moderation and hence reactivity into the reactor system.
 The first shocks occurred as the control rods were falling, and the subsequent damage prevented their further insertion into the reactor.
 Dyatlov's first concern after the explosion was that an accident in the deaerators immediately above the control room could result in boiling water raining down from the ceiling.
 He ordered everyone to evacuate to the backup control room, but no other operators left the room and Dyatlov soon countermanded his instructions.
 Other plant workers arrived in the control room, reporting damage.

 Dyatlov went to the backup control room, pressing the AZ-5 button there and disconnecting power to the control rod servodrives.
-He ordered Kudryavtsev and Proskuryakov to lower the jammed control rods by hand (rubble initially prevented them from carrying out these orders), which Dyatlov recalls as his only mistaken command from that night.
-After witnessing the fallen roof, fires and spilling oil in the Turbine Hall, Dyatlov ordered Akimov to call the fire brigade.
+He initially ordered Kudryavtsev and Proskuryakov to lower the jammed control rods by hand (rubble initially prevented them from carrying out these orders) and attempted to countermand his order upon realizing its futility soon after, but Kudryavtsev and Proskuryakov had already left.
+Dyatlov recalls this as his only mistaken command from that night.
+After witnessing the fallen roof, fires and spilling oil in the turbine hall, Dyatlov ordered Akimov to call the fire brigade.
 In the corridor, he met Genrikh and Kurguz and sent them to the medical station.
 Realizing the magnitude of the disaster, Dyatlov suspended coolant supply to the reactor, although pumping of water would be resumed by order of Chief Engineer Nikolai Fomin around dawn.
 Dosimetrist Samoilenko reported that radiation levels in the left hand and central sections of the control room were 500–800 μR/s (micro-Roentgen per second), while readings were off the charts (over 1000 μR/s or 3.6 Roentgen per hour) on the right hand side of the control room.
 Dyatlov ordered Akimov to send Toptunov and Kirschenbaum (everyone but Stolyarchuk and Akimov) to the Unit 3 control room because they were of no further use, but Toptunov ultimately returned to the control room to retrieve the operator's log and remained on duty at Unit 4.
 Around 3:00 a.m., Dyatlov instructed Babishev to relieve Akimov on duty, but Akimov also remained at his post.